Alumni MOT

 Read more

-During my research phase, I was able to understand that the MoT program at TU Delft assists in obtaining a firm grasp on the applicability of any technology in a holistic manner.
+During my research phase, I was able to understand that the MOT program at TU Delft assists in obtaining a firm grasp on the applicability of any technology in a holistic manner.
 This mostly entails harmonizing the objectives and aims of an organization's multiple stakeholders and partners while striving for radical innovation.
 This technique stretches research skills beyond simply comprehending technical knowledge to assessing business potentials and value propositions connected with a technology.
-This was the unique selling proposition that helped me choose MoT.
+This was the unique selling proposition that helped me choose MOT.

 I used to wonder how various stakeholders are involved in the pursuit of ground-breaking inventions even during my undergraduate years.
 For instance, the sustainable development objective of reducing dependence on non-renewable energy is greatly advanced by the construction of offshore wind turbines.
 It significantly alters the environment, though.
 Therefore, whenever a new technology advancement occurs, I usually begin to consider whether a framework for responsible innovation should be utilized to decide whether any alternative answers ought to be given much more weight.